 Your options if you're allergic

-In the past, there's been some concern from health authorities that the chemicals in hair dye could lead to bladder and breast cancer However, a review of the medical literature published in the Journal of the American Medical Association found there was no increased risk , including for people who dye their hair regularly.
+In the past, there's been some concern from health authorities that the chemicals in hair dye could lead to bladder and breast cancer.
+However, there isn't much evidence to support this.

 A 2005 review of the medical literature, published in the Journal of the American Medical Association, found that using hair dye was not associated with an increased risk of cancer, including in people who dye their hair regularly.